dreamcatcher-tech/network/ideas/Blogs/Componentizing the Database.md

 From within the component on the page, you should be able to enter a backstage view and immediately view the storybook and fiddle with it.
 You should be able to induce a bug by mutating the component until it reached a fault state, then snapshot the state and the actions that got it there, so it can be submitted as a bug.

 When fixes roll out, then can update a single component at a time, rather than triggering an entire application rebuild.

+A chained component is one that is linked to a portion of the blockchain.